Savings accounts have a simple premise, but often come with complex mechanisms for you to earn bonus interest.

 Here’s a breakdown of the changes that took effect on 1 May 2024:

-So while 7.68% p.a. is still pretty high, it isn’t easy to hit this maximum interest rate on the Standard Chartered BonusSaver.
+While 7.68% p.a. is high, it isn’t easy to hit this maximum interest rate on the Standard Chartered BonusSaver.
 You’d need to fulfil all 5 requirements: credit your salary, spend on your credit card, pay 3 bills, invest, and buy insurance.
+Tough!

 On the plus side, 7.68% p.a. is applied to the entire sum of $100,000, whereas accounts like the UOB One savings account are only going to give the highest interest rate to a smaller sum based on a tiered system.
 (Check our review of the UOB One account to see the effective interest rates on the entire $100,000 sum.)

-Crediting your salary will get you an additional 2.00% interest.
-That’s not too bad a rate, but you have to be earning at least $3,000 per month to qualify for the bonus interest.
+Do note that you only get 2% interest for crediting your salary if you’re earning at least $3,000 per month.
 If you earn less, I suggest the OCBC 360 savings account instead—it’ll give you the same 2.00% p.a. interest on your first $75,000 for crediting a minimum salary of $1,800.

 Standard Chartered Bonus Saver